LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-08-22-the-power-of-now.md

 There is, I believe, a deeper well.
 I am only beginning to learn how to draw from it—to become someone from whom love can flow even when the world is not giving me everything I hoped for.
 Maybe that is what these losses have been trying to teach me: someone can break my heart without destroying my capacity to love.

+I had learned once before that an identity could disappear without destroying me.
+What I had not learned was how fiercely I would still try to preserve one.

 I am beginning to understand how much of my suffering has come from my refusal to accept this.
 I maintained a white-knuckled grip on the past.
 I came to identify myself as a husband, a partner, a committed lover.
 I poured enormous amounts of energy into figuring out how to preserve that identity.
 I learned to surrender my ego, admit when I was wrong, apologize for my mistakes, and constantly search for the ways I might have fallen short.
 Some of that made me a better man.
 But conviction, taken too far, can become self-abandonment.

 Eventually I surrendered things that brought me joy.
 I allowed distance to grow between myself and people I loved.
 I compromised dreams that mattered deeply to me.
 I kept giving pieces of myself away because I believed preserving my identity as a husband was more important than preserving the person underneath it.
 I did it out of love, but love without a self eventually has nothing left to give.

 But I was gripping in both directions.
 If one hand held tightly to the past, the other reached just as desperately for the future.
 I am almost pathologically future-oriented.
 I plan, analyze, anticipate, optimize.
 And somewhere along the way, I began inhabiting the future I wanted for us almost as though it had already happened.
 I imagined us moving to the mountains, _together_.
 I imagined the house we would share.
 The friends we would laugh with.
 The memories we would make.
-The trails we would hike, the mountains we would climb, the roads we would travel, the little towns where we would spend the night.
-I could see the whole thing.
+The trails we would hike, the mountains we would climb, the roads we would travel, the little towns where we would spend the night.[^1] I could see the whole thing.
 And most importantly, every image contained us.

 I became so preoccupied with protecting what had been and constructing what might someday be that I often failed to recognize what had actually been given to me.
-I searched for home in a place, for love in another person, and for peace in a future I could somehow secure.

-All the while, I kept overlooking the only place any of them could actually be experienced:
+All the while, I kept overlooking the only place life could actually be experienced:

 _now_.